Service-linked role permissions for Malware Protection for EC2 - Amazon GuardDuty

 • Determine if a volume is encrypted with an EBS managed key.
 GuardDuty performs the DescribeKey action to determine the key Id of the EBS-managed key in your account.

 • Fetch the snapshot of the EBS volumes encrypted using AWS managed key, from your AWS account and copy it to the GuardDuty service account.
 For this purpose, we use the permissions GetSnapshotBlock and ListSnapshotBlocks.
 GuardDuty will then scan the snapshot in the service account.
-Presently, the Malware Protection support for scanning EBS volumes encrypted with AWS managed key might not be available in all the AWS Regions.
+Presently, the Malware Protection for EC2 support for scanning EBS volumes encrypted with AWS managed key might not be available in all the AWS Regions.
 For more information, see Region-specific feature availability.

-• Allow Amazon EC2 to call AWS KMS on behalf of Malware Protection to perform several cryptographic actions on customer managed keys.
+• Allow Amazon EC2 to call AWS KMS on behalf of Malware Protection for EC2 to perform several cryptographic actions on customer managed keys.
 Actions such as kms:ReEncryptTo and kms:ReEncryptFrom are required to share the snapshots that are encrypted with the customer managed keys.
 Only those keys are accessible for which the GuardDutyExcluded tag is not set to true.

 The role is configured with the following AWS managed policy, named AmazonGuardDutyMalwareProtectionServiceRolePolicy.